adityabisoi/json-hub/README.md

 ## Installation

-### Before you setup project, make sure you have pre-commit installed on your machine.
-Skip the following if you have already installed.

-There are 3 ways to install pre-commit package manager

--   Using pip:

-`$ pip install pre-commit`

--   Using homebrew:

-`$ brew install pre-commit`

--   Using conda (via conda-forge):

-`$ conda install -c conda-forge pre-commit`

-After completing the above steps, verify your installation by running

-`$ pre-commit --version`

 ### Maintaining Consistency

 It is absolutely necessary for us to maintain consistent coding styles for multiple developers working on this same project across various editors and IDEs.
 We have created a editorconfig file and urge you to download editorconfig plugin before further installation.